Unlocking the Full Power of Good Silicon+®️ Technology

 So, in order to keep our skin hydrated and to delay skin aging, we need to provide our skin with hyaluronic acid.
 But here is the challenge, hyaluronic acid is a large molecule with a high molecular weight, which prevents it from permeating the outer skin barrier, the stratum corneum.
 Just slapping a hyaluronic acid serum, or cream onto your skin won’t replenish the hyaluronic acid levels in your deeper skin layers.

 This is where our delivery technology comes in.
 The combination of silicon and lipids in Good Silicon+®️ facilitates skin permeation and anyone who has used Good Science Beauty products, such as the 003-Hy Hydrating Face Cream with hyaluronic acid, will confirm how quickly these products absorb and how effective they are.
-Tests we have performed with 003-Hy Hydrating Face Cream have shown a 94% wrinkle reduction in 28 days, which makes 003-Hy Hydrating Face Cream more than just a great moisturizer – it’s also a true anti-aging cream (and by the way, we also have 003-Hy as a Face Mask).
+Tests we have performed with 003-Hy Hydrating Face Cream have shown a 94% wrinkle reduction in 28 days, which makes 003-Hy Hydrating Face Cream more than just a great moisturizer – it’s also a true anti-aging cream (and by the way, we also have 003-Hy as a Facial).

 Our power partners at biotech company SiSaf use their drug delivery technology to develop medicines to treat, or cure challenging diseases, including COVID-19.
 At Good Science Beauty, we don’t fight pandemics, we have a more modest mission: we want to make people feel good in their own skin.
 But our Good Silicon+® technology is based on the Bio-Courier technology that SiSaf uses for medicines.